panther-labs/pounce/README.md

 This way the `my-icon` value will be available in all Components that use icons.

 ### SSR

 SSR works out of the box with PounceJS.
-There's no need to anything in your NextJS or custom-SSR app to enable it.
+There's no need to add anything in your NextJS or custom-SSR app to enable it.

 ### Performance